Food & Florals

-At Willow & Oak, we steward the land regeneratively to feed and serve our local community.
+At Willow & Oak Farm, we steward the land regeneratively to serve our local community.
 Our goal is to grow high-quality food and florals using practices that balance environmental, economic, and social sustainability.

 We aim to raise animals as a tool for good while providing nutritious and delicious food for our local community.
 By responsibly raising our chickens on pasture, we aim to have a regenerative environmental impact and to provide a high quality of life for our animals.
 Chicken manure is composted to provide fertility for the flower fields, working toward a closed-loop farm system.

 Did you know that 80% of flowers sold in the US are grown abroad?
 Imports often carry a heavy burden: pesticide use, poor labor conditions, and a large carbon footprint.
 We are committed to growing flowers that are kinder to our world, only using organic and pollinator-safe practices.
 Growing cut flowers through pandemic and wildfire has also shown us what a powerful tool flowers can be in sharing joy and connection to nature and each other!